flybywiresim/docs/docs/fbw-a32nx/feature-guides/hoppie.md

 !!! warning "Requires credentials with Hoppie service"

 The Hoppie ACARS system is a complex system and we have decided to develop and release it step-by-step.

-So please be aware that not all features are available in the early releases and there may be differences between the **Stable Version** and **Development Version** as outlined below.
-We will add additional functionality over time.
+[//]: # (So please be aware that not all features are available in the early releases and there may be differences between the **Stable Version** and **Development Version** as outlined below.
+We will add additional functionality over time.)

+[//]: # (???+ tip "Development Version - Features &#40;Click to Open&#41;")

+[//]: # (    Our development version has the following features:)

-???+ tip "Development Version - Features (Click to Open)"
+??? tip "Stable Version - Features (Click to Open)"
+    !!! danger ""
+        This section will be current for Stable version 0.9.0.
+Any changes to our development branch will be noted with the appropriate flag or indicator.
+Please be aware of any differences when using our CPDLC implementation.

-    Our development version has the following features:
+    The current version has the following features:

     - Automatic D-ATIS
     - Automatic position reports